borisboc/docker_image_annotations/README.md

 Sign-up / create an account.

 Get your label-studio API KEY (acces token) by going to the `account & settings` page.
-Copy the `Access Token`, and paste it inside the file `fiftyone_image/fiftyone_secrets.env`
+Copy the `Access Token`, and paste it inside the file `label_studio_image/label_studio_secrets.env`

 ```
-FIFTYONE_LABELSTUDIO_API_KEY="PLEASE PASTE YOUR LABEL STUDIO ACCESS TOKEN HERE, WITHIN THE DOUBLE QUOTES"
+LABELSTUDIO_API_KEY="PLEASE PASTE YOUR LABEL STUDIO ACCESS TOKEN HERE, WITHIN THE DOUBLE QUOTES"
 ```

 Stop the containers (e.g. CTRL+C in the terminal you upped the containers, or using Docker Desktop).